yduf/yduf.github.io/_posts/2022-08-09-crypto-subsitution.md

 ROT13 is a simple letter substitution cipher that replaces a letter with the 13th letter after it in the Latin alphabet.

+Because there are 26 letters in the Latin alphabet and 26 = 2 × 13, the ROT13 function is its own inverse:

 [![rot13](https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/ROT13_table_with_example.svg/375px-ROT13_table_with_example.svg.png)](https://en.wikipedia.org/wiki/ROT13)